Activities in the beautiful Moremi Game Reserve and Okavango Delta

 It is both a permanent and seasonal home to a wide variety of wildlife: elephant, giraffes, buffalo, hippo, blue wildebeest, jackal, impala, kudu, red lechwe, sable antelope, roan antelope, Nile crocodile and other species of antelope are part of the resident Game Reserve population and all love to have a splash in Moremi’s freshwaters.

-If you are not crossing Chobe, but only visiting its riverfront around Kasane, you’ll get to Maun by driving on the main road.
-Maun is the gateway-town for all the activities through Okavango Delta and Moremi Game Reserve like game drive (the Maqwee south gate is 99 km), scenic flight over the Delta and trip with motorboat and cruise along the narrow papyrus-lines channels of the mighty Okavango Delta.
+If you are not crossing Chobe but only visiting its riverfront around Kasane, you’ll get to Maun by driving on the main road.
+Maun is the gateway town for all the activities through Okavango Delta and Moremi Game Reserve.
+You can try a game drive (the Maqwee south gate is 99 km), a scenic flight over the Delta, a trip with a motorboat to cruise along the narrow papyrus-lines channels of the mighty Okavango Delta.

 During our trip around Botswana, after crossing Chobe National Park, we spent 3 days in Moremi Reserve and Okavango Delta camping first at “Xakanaka” (we also had the boat cruise along the delta channels here), one of the most beautiful parts of the Okavango Delta in the heart of the Moremi Game Reserve well known for its varied game sightings.

 Then we camped at the so-called “third bridge“, one of the most game-rich area’s of the Reserve, before reaching Maun.
 Here we had the pleasant scenic flight over the Okavango Delta with its freshwater wetland dotted by herds of elephant, buffalo and zebra before going on with our tour and heading to the charming Kubu Island.